pugsandcoffee/myblog/content/posts/tryhackme/tryhackme_attacktive.md

 ## Final thoughts

 Attacktive Directory was an interesting room.
-I have never used Evil-WinRM before go gain a shell.
+I have never used Evil-WinRM before to gain a shell.
 Its always nice to learn something new.

-##